-B. Board Member Introductions (Moved later in agenda)
+A. Board Member Introductions

 Purpose: Opportunity for board members to introduce themselves to one another and to newly appointed members.

 Action: Advisory Board members, please introduce yourself with your name and pronouns, and share what you are looking forward to doing this year as a member of the Board.